-Racing on Zwift is absolutely the most challenging and exciting thing you can do inside on a bike.
+Racing on Zwift is absolutely the most thrilling and challenging thing you can do on a bike trainer.
 If you’ve never tried it, you owe it to yourself to give it a go, no matter your abilities!

 But we’re here to help.
-Here’s a guide covering the essential key tips to racing on Zwift.
+Here’s a guide covering essential tips to begin racing on Zwift.

 Getting Set Up

 Step 1: Share Your Data with ZwiftPower and Strava